About dandruff

 Dandruff is dry flakes of skin on the scalp.
 It happens when a lot of dead skin cells build up on the scalp.

-Stress, cold and dry weather, and mild allergies to some hair and scalp products can make dandruff worse.
+Stress, cold and dry weather, and certain medical conditions and medicines can make dandruff worse.

-Dandruff is very common in children, teenagers and adults.
-You’re more likely to see dandruff once your child reaches puberty, because this is when the oil glands become more active.
+Dandruff is very common in teenagers and adults.
+You’re more likely to see dandruff when your child reaches puberty, because this is when the oil glands become more active.

 It’s also more likely to affect boys and men.